ballerina-platform/ballerina-dev-website/swan-lake/featured-scenarios/manage-data-persistence-with-bal-persist.md

 Running executable
 ```

-> Info: This creates an /employees endpoint on port 8080, which can be accessed via a browser by visiting http://locahost:8080/employees.
+> **Info:** This creates an `/employees` endpoint on port 8080, which can be accessed via a browser at http://locahost:8080/employees.

 ### Try the service